hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ***

-In the next lesson, we will delve deeper into the output files and understanding what information is stored in them.
+In the next lesson, we will delve deeper into the output files and gain an understanding of the different file formats.

 ### Other peak calling software
+We have used this lesson to describe to you the inner workings of the MACS2 peak caller.
+This is a very popular tool in the field, however there are many other peak callers and depending on the data you are working with, it can be worth exploring more.
+Below, we provide the names of some other peak calling software, but this is by no means an exhaustive list.

+* [SPP](https://www.encodeproject.org/software/spp/): an R package, that is implemented in the ENCODE processing pipeline.
+Best for narrow peak calling.
+* [EPIC](https://github.com/biocore-ntnu/epic2): ideal for broad peak calling (a re-implentation of an older tool called SICER)
+* [haystack bio](https://github.com/pinellolab/haystack_bio): Epigenetic Variability and Motif Analysis Pipeline

 ***